message/iata/BE.md

 - military personnel traveling on duty;
 - students.
 7. Passengers must have:
-- a negative COVID-19 antigen test taken at most 36 hours before departure from the first embarkation point.
+- a negative COVID-19 antigen test taken at most 1 day before arrival.
 The test result must be in Dutch, English, French or German; or;
-- a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+- a negative COVID-19 PCR test taken at most 72 hours before arrival.
 The test result must be in Dutch, English, French or German; or
-- a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before departure.
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty); or
 - a positive COVID-19 PCR test issued at most 180 days before arrival and a recovery certificate.
 - This does not apply to:
 - passengers residing in Belgium;